harshr2135/BlossomAI/README.md

 ## Model Training
 The model is trained using various machine learning algorithms.
 The training process involves the following steps:

-Data preprocessing
+-Data preprocessing
-Feature extraction
+-Feature extraction
-Model selection
+-Model selection
-Model training and evaluation
+-Model training and evaluation

 ## Conclusion
 * Observation